Home Food and wine11+ great picnic spots in Ottawa and beyond

 The mill pond in Confederation Park in Gananoque (the picnic tables are right behind the spot where I’m taking this photo).

 A stone’s throw from the tourist office and the town hall, Confederation Park in Gananoque borders a small, one-time mill pond.
 The park is studded with contemporary sculptures (a local Rotary Club project), as well as picnic tables.
-It’s a bit quieter than the Gananoque waterfront along the St. Lawrence River, and it’s right across the street from Lighthouse Provisions, where you can pick up fresh-made deli sandwiches, bread, spreads, cheeses, fancy sodas and more.
+It’s a bit quieter than the Gananoque waterfront along the St. Lawrence River, but that’s a pretty picnic spot, too.
 (I also have a whole post of tips on things to see and do in Gananoque and nearby Chaffeys Lock.)

 Robert Simpson Park, Arnprior